KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

   {BuildCredential}
 </SnippetBlock>

-Execute the script and see if you get a valid attestation for John Doe's Credential!
+Execute the script and see if you get a valid attestation for John Doe's credential!

-If so, it is then time to verify the Credential.
+If so, it is then time to verify the credential.
 This will be indicated by the result of the **verification** process as shown in the snippet below:

 <SnippetBlock